engula/engula/docs/design.md

 An Engula universe consists of a set of nodes provisioned from the running platform.
 These nodes are homogeneous and each one can serve all kinds of units as long as the node meets a unit's resource requirement.
-In addition, nodes can be tagged with different attributes so that units can choose to run on nodes that have specific attributes.
+In addition, nodes can be tagged with different attributes and units can be configured to run on nodes with specific attributes.
-Each node exposes APIs to provision and de-provision units on it and maintains a list of provisioned units.
+Each node exposes APIs to provision and de-provision units on it.
+Each node also maintains a list of provisioned units on the local file system.
-On restart, the node resumes the execution of all provisioned units and recovers their previous state if possible.
+On restart, the node resumes the execution of all units on the list and recovers their previous state if possible.

 ### Universe